National Rifle Association: 1934–1970s

 After the passage of the National Firearms Act (NFA) of 1934, the first federal gun-control law in the US, the NRA formed its Legislative Affairs Division to update members with facts and analysis of upcoming bills.
 Karl Frederick, NRA president in 1934, during congressional NFA hearings testified "I have never believed in the general practice of carrying weapons.
-I seldom carry one. [...]
+I seldom carry one.
+I have when I felt it was desirable to do so for my own protection.
+I know that applies in most of the instances where guns are used effectively in self-defense or in places of business and in the home.
 I do not believe in the general promiscuous toting of guns.
 I think it should be sharply restricted and only under licenses."
 Four years later, the NRA backed the Federal Firearms Act of 1938.

 The NRA supported the NFA along with the Gun Control Act of 1968 (GCA), which together created a system to federally license gun dealers and established restrictions on particular categories and classes of firearms.
 The organization opposed a national firearms registry, an initiative favored by then-President Lyndon Johnson.